nuochenpku/SCP/README.md

 # SCP
-Structural Contrastive Pretraining for Cross-Lingual Comprehension
+This is the official project of our ACL 2023 paper: Structural Contrastive Pretraining for Cross-Lingual Comprehension.